 Muammar Gaddafi Biography: Nationality, Age, Net Worth, Wikipedia, Spouse, Children, Cause of Death

 Muammar Gaddafi, a divisive figure in modern history, dominated Libyan politics for more than four decades.
-A mixture of pan-Arabism, socialism and authoritarianism characterized his rule.
+His rule was characterized by a mix of pan-Arabism, socialism and authoritarianism.

 Gaddafi’s influence extended far beyond Libya, shaping regional dynamics and international relations.